bijoutrouvaille/falsealarm/readme.md

 - works as a nodejs library
 - or through a clean CLI interface

-## Shortcomings
+## Two Important Notes

-- Unlike the official simulator, falsealarm actually writes to the database.
+- Passing the `simulate` flag makes the tests _much_ slower, therefore it is disabled.
+Pass `-s` or `--simulate` to enabled.
-- The package is a patch until the Firebase crew make it obsolete, so it's not built with longevity or special reliability in mind.
+- Neither this project nor its creator are affiliated with Firebase.

 ## Install